-&lt;sup>3 Depending on how Congress appropriates them, contingency funds may remain available for distribution in more than one fiscal year, or they may expire with the fiscal year for which they were appropriated.
+4 Depending on how Congress appropriates them, contingency funds may remain available for distribution in more than one fiscal year, or they may expire with the fiscal year for which they were appropriated.

-&lt;sup>4 Report of the Senate Committee on Finance, S.Rept.
+5 Report of the Senate Committee on Finance, S.Rept.
 96-394, to accompany H.R.
-3919, Nov.
-1, 1979, p.
+3919, November 1, 1979, p.
 112.

-Under LIEAP, states chose one of four alternative formulas to measure home energy needs.
-Each formula contained different combinations of several factors: residential energy expenditures; heating degree days or heating degree days squared; and the number of low-income households in the state.
-Because total energy expenditures (rather than energy expenditures of low-income households only) and heating degree days (rather than cooling degree days) are higher in cold-weather states, all formulas effectively gave preference to the home energy needs of low-income households in cold-weather states.
+residential energy expenditures; heating degree days6 or heating degree days squared; and the number of low-income households in the state.7 Because total energy expenditures (rather than energy expenditures of low-income households only) and heating degree days (rather than cooling degree days) are higher in cold-weather states, all formulas effectively gave preference to the home energy needs of low-income households in cold-weather states.
 Congress authorized LIEAP for one year, FY1981, at \$3 billion.

 Before the formula in P.L.
 96-223 could be used to allocate funds, however, Congress introduced an alternative method for computing the state distribution rates.
 It did so when it appropriated \$1.85 billion in LIEAP funds for FY1981 in a continuing resolution (P.L.
 96-369).
 In addition to appropriating funds, P.L.
 96-369 amended the set of formulas for determining state allotments that was set out in the Crude Oil Windfall Profits Tax Act.
 The continuing resolution referred to a House report (H.Rept.
 96-1244) where the specific formula components were laid out.
 H.Rept.
 96-1244 contained an alternative set of formulas to those in P.L.
-96-223, with two sets of calculations for estimating state allotments.
-The alternative formula calculations did little to erode the defacto cold-weather states preference, however.
+96-223, with two sets of calculations for estimating state allotments.8 The alternative formula calculations did little to erode the defacto cold-weather states preference, however.

 The first step in the alternative set of formulas was to determine each state's share of funds using two calculations set out in H.Rept.
 96-1244, and assign states the greater of the two amounts.
 Under the first alternative, half of the allocation was based on the increase in home heating expenditures between 1978 and 1980, and half was based on the number of heating degree days squared times the population with income less than or equal to 125% of poverty.
-Under the second alternative, one quarter of the allocation was based on total residential energy expenditures in 1980,
+Under the second alternative, one quarter of the allocation was based on total residential energy expenditures in 1980, and three quarters was based on heating degree days squared multiplied by the number of low-income households in the state.